 Hearing statistics like that sound shocking in this day and age.
-We choose whom to marry, yet many people in retrospect knew they should not get married prior to their wedding day.
+We choose whom to marry, yet many people in retrospect knew they should not get married before their wedding day.
 Don't become a statistic like this one!

 - You feel too guilty or ashamed to back out when plagued with doubt.